Two Hundred Years of Scottish Jewry –

 - A mobile exhibition, also entitled The Jewish Experience in Scotland: from Immigration to Integration, designed to take the story of Scottish Jewry to wider audiences throughout Scotland and beyond.

-- A scholarly volume, entitled Two Hundred Years of Scottish Jewry (due for publication in January 2018), presenting the results of the project’s research, including statistical data, and accompanied by a series of relevant articles.
+- A scholarly volume, entitled Two Hundred Years of Scottish Jewry, presenting the results of the project’s research, including statistical data, and accompanied by a series of relevant articles.

 - A computerized “Family Tree of Scottish Jewry”, available for consultation at the Scottish Jewish Archives Centre in Glasgow.